shajij/kubeadmRHEL/README.md

 # kubeadmRHEL
-Setting up and Install a Kubernetes Cluster with Kubeadm
+Setting up and Installing a Kubernetes Cluster with Kubeadm

 Ref: